itshum/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

 A fully responsive website adjusts to all screen types from desktop to mobile as adaptive screens are tailor made for each screen type.
+Adaptive layout still lacks in accommodating for thousands of devices because care was only given to specific designs at certain break points.
+It’s a lot better than fixed, but we can do more with responsive layout.
+Responsive layouts combine features of fixed, adaptive, and fluid websites together into one seamless experience.

 2. Describe what it means to be mobile first vs desktop first.